BattModels/asimtools/docs/asimplify.rst

             use_slurm: false
             interactive: true

-Going back to the original problem, we wanted to run the simulation of mulitple different elements with the EMT calculator.
+Going back to the original problem, we wanted to run the simulation of multiple different elements with the EMT calculator.
 To achieve that in parallel, we can nest the ``ase_eos`` asimmodule in a :func:`asimtools.asimmodules.sim_array.sim_array` asimmodule as follows

 sim_input.yaml: